ChiruGit/CaseStudy1_MS_SMU_DS/USBeers.md

 ## Seems like Colorado has maximum number (47) of breweries

 # 2. Merge beer data with breweries data by brewery id.
 Print first 6 observations and the last six observations to check the merged file.

+## Now before I combine data sets beers and breweries I have to make sure the column by which I am combining has same name in both data sets and then use Merge command to merge the two data sets in to a new data set named Combined.

 ```r